 What is cholesterol?

 Cholesterol is a substance your body produces.
-Your liver makes about 75% of the cholesterol you need.
+Your liver makes about 75 percent of the cholesterol you need.
 The rest of the cholesterol you need comes from foods you eat.
 Cholesterol is a natural waxy substance.
 It travels throughout your body in your blood.
 It’s also in your cells.
 You need enough cholesterol for your body and your brain to work their best.

 They do this in the following ways: